XYZ Quantitative Stock Analysis - Martin Zweig

 Below is Validea's guru fundamental report for BLOCK INC (XYZ).
 Of the 22 guru strategies we follow, XYZ rates highest using our Growth Investor model based on the published strategy of Martin Zweig.
 This strategy looks for growth stocks with persistent accelerating earnings and sales growth, reasonable valuations and low debt.

-BLOCK INC (XYZ) is a large-cap growth stock in the Consumer Financial Services industry.
-The rating using this strategy is 62% based on the firm’s underlying fundamentals and the stock’s valuation.
+BLOCK INC (XYZ) is a large-cap value stock in the Consumer Financial Services industry.
+The rating using this strategy is 77% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.